zhangzhics/CITS5503_Sem2/Labs/Lab2EC2Docker.md

 * Ubuntu
 * AWS
-* AWS EC2 Python/Boto/awscli/bash scripts VirtualBox
+* AWS EC2 Python/Boto/awscli/bash scripts
 * Docker

 **NOTE**: please use your Linux environment – if you do it from any other OS (e.g., Windows, Mac – some unknow issues might occur)